Sunday, August 16, 2009

 Interlaken Park is accessible via car or bus routes 12 or 43.

-Seattle Center is the home of the city's famous Space Needle, but this towering symbol of Seattle is but one of many activities and attractions that the Seattle Center campus has to offer.
+While Seattle Center is the home of the city's famous Space Needle, this towering symbol of the city is but one of many activities and attractions that the Seattle Center campus has to offer.
 Near the east entry to the Seattle Center campus, just steps from the Space Needle, lies the Peace Garden, filled with many types of flowers and plant life which change with the seasons.

 The Peace Garden was created by Seattle Center staff in 1996 with the theme of peace and reflection in mind.
 It includes a peace pole as well as a conflict resolution table, which highlight the garden's theme.